ryoskzypu/hard_pihole/hardph.8.md

-After parsing its *IP*s from the config file/command-line, **hardph** checks if a port/service of *MODE* is active, then removes it before applying the firewall allow rules — hence it is recommended in advance to save the current rules, or use the **--dry-run** option to avoid losing the previous rules.
+After parsing its *IP*s from the config file/command-line, **hardph** checks if a port/service of *MODE* is active, then removes it before applying the firewall allow rules — hence it is recommended in advance to save the current rules, or use the **--dry-run** option — to avoid losing the previous rules.

 # OPTIONS
 ## General Information
 **-h**, **--help**
-: Output the help usage message and exit.
+: Output the help usage and exit.

 **-i**, **--info**
 : Output the system's network information, all *MODE*s status information, and exit.